 Can you use DJI Osmo Mobile with iPhone 7 Plus?

-The device isn’t ideal with iPhone 7 Plus just yet.
+The device isn’t ideal for iPhone 7 Plus just yet.
 You can’t keep absolutely any case on your phone (even with this thin plastic case I have), as it makes the device tilt.
-Some user report shaking, but personally I haven’t encountered it yet.
+Some user report shaking, but personally, I haven’t encountered it yet.
 If you have any other iPhone older than 7 (without image stabilization) your Osmo will work better ironically.

 Check out my video made with DJI Osmo Mobile:

 How to set up DJI Osmo Mobile?